rhpvorderman/sequali/README.rst

                             estimate the deduplication rate.
 Maximum stored
                             sequences: 2 ** bits * 7 // 10.
 Memory required: 2 **
                             bits * 24.
 Default: 21.
+      -t THREADS, --threads THREADS
+                            Number of threads to use.
+If greater than one sequali will use an additional thread for gzip decompression.

 Acknowledgements
 ================